 Day 6 – Mashpi Lodge / Quito (B/L/-)

-Bird lovers can head out for an early morning activity (6:30 AM) – a walk down the road seeking out mixed-species feeding flocks: these usually feature different insectivorous bird species that move together while foraging.
+Bird lovers can head out for an early morning activity – a walk down the road seeking out mixed-species feeding flocks: these usually feature different insectivorous bird species that move together while foraging.
 In a single flock, we may see over 20 different species, making these more-or-less common encounters an undeniable treat for bird aficionados.
-The activity takes one hour; return to the lodge for breakfast.

-At approximately at 8:30 AM, head to Copal Waterfall.
+After breakfast at the lodge, head to Copal Waterfall.
 This beautiful two-hour-long hike features a landscape of moss-covered trees, bromelias and orchids at every corner.
 The trail ends at a spectacular waterfall over 50 m high.
-Return to the hotel by noon for check out and enjoy lunch at Mashpi before heading back to Quito, departing around 1:30 PM.
+Return to the hotel by noon for check out and lunch before heading back to Quito.
+Overnight in a Luxury Room at Casa Gangotena Hotel.

 Day 7 – Quito / Tren Crucero (B/L/D)